just-a-mango/fabricmodgenerator/README.md

  Solutions are underway for all the issues cited above.

 ## License
 This program is 'All rights reserved'.
-You can use it personally (personal use is allowed) but you are not allowed to distribute, sell and/or modify it (commercial use is not allowed)
+You can use it personally (personal use is allowed) but you are not allowed to distribute, sell, and/or modify it (commercial use is not allowed)